Skip to main content

 Important considerations

-1. Filtering limitation: The current API filters by start_time (when the flow run began execution), not created time (when the flow run was created in the database).
-This means flows that were created but never started won’t be deleted.
+1. Filtering limitation: The custom flow example above filters by start_time (when the flow run began execution), not created time (when the flow run was created in the database).
+This means flows that were created but never started are not deleted by this approach.
+The built-in vacuum service uses end_time instead, so it can clean up runs that reached a terminal state without ever entering a running state.

 2. Test first: Run with SELECT instead of DELETE to preview what will be removed